xxradar/debugging_kubernetes/readme.md

         - containerPort: 80
 EOF
 ```
-Note the pod name as well the READY 1/1 state.
+Note the pod name as well as the READY 1/1 state.
 This 1/1 actually indicates the number of running containers in the pod.

 ```